rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 type: article
 created_date: '2014-06-19'
 created_by: Russell Haering
-last_modified_date: '2018-11-26'
+last_modified_date: '2018-11-27'
 last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-OnMetal Cloud Servers enables you to boot bare metal servers through the Rackspace Cloud Control Panel interface.
+OnMetal Cloud Servers enable you to boot bare metal servers through the Rackspace Cloud Control Panel interface.
 This article shows you how to set up an OnMetal server through the Cloud Control Panel.